Baylor Bears baseball: The Steve Rodriguez era (2015–2022)

 In June 2015, the Bears announced the hiring of former Pepperdine head baseball coach Steve Rodriguez.
-Following a 24-29 record in the 2016 season, Coach Rodriguez and the Baylor baseball team ended the 2017 season with a record of 34-23, good for 4th overall in the Big 12 and an NCAA postseason appearance.
+Following a 24–29 record in the 2016 season, Coach Rodriguez and the Baylor baseball team ended the 2017 season with a record of 34–23, good for fourth overall in the Big 12 and an NCAA postseason appearance.

-According to the Big 12 website Big12Sports, with 2 picks in the 2017 Major League Baseball (MLB) First-Year Player Draft (pick 719, Montana Parsons and pick 793, Kameron Esthay) "Baylor has had at least one player chosen in 40 of the last 42 drafts, dating back to 1976.
-The Bears have a total of 138 draft choices in program history and their first multi-player draft since 2014."
+With two picks in the 2017 Major League Baseball draft (pick 719, Montana Parsons, and pick 793, Kameron Esthay) Baylor had at least one player chosen in 40 of the prior 42 drafts, dating back to 1976.

 Memorable games

-Among other games in recent history, Baylor has been involved in 3 particularly memorable games.
+Among other games in recent history, Baylor has been involved in three particularly memorable games.

-"The Comeback" game occurred on May 26, 2001 against the Rice Owls in Houston.
+"The Comeback" game occurred on May 26, 2001, against the Rice Owls in Houston.
 Trailing 9–0 in the top of the 8th inning, Baylor scored 11 runs in the final 2 innings to win the game 11–10.
 Leading 11–9, Baylor pitching only allowed 1 run on 3 hits in the bottom of the ninth to secure the win.
 Former Bears and major leaguers David Murphy and Kelly Shoppach both played in this game for Baylor.

-"The Marathon" game was played on February 21, 1999 in Houston, TX against the Houston Cougars.
+"The Marathon" game was played on February 21, 1999, in Houston against the Houston Cougars.
 This game is notable simply for its duration.
 Lasting 6 hours and 43 minutes, Baylor was finally victorious 8–2 after 22 innings of play.
 The game saw 87 plate appearances by Baylor.
 The game included a total of 28 different batters collecting 25 total hits, 13 different pitchers and 2 ejected coaches.

-The "Miracle on 13th Street" game was played in Omaha, Nebraska at Rosenblatt Stadium on June 21, 2005 against #1 Tulane Green Wave.
+The "Miracle on 13th Street" game was played in Omaha, Nebraska at Rosenblatt Stadium on June 21, 2005, against #1 Tulane Green Wave.
 Trailing Tulane 7–0 in the bottom of the 7th inning, the Bears scored 8 runs in the final 3 innings to beat the Green Wave 8–7 in the nationally televised game on ESPN.
-The comeback was completed with a ninth-inning game-winning play that occurred with the bases loaded, 1-out, and Baylor down 7-6.
+The comeback was completed with a ninth-inning game-winning play that occurred with the bases loaded, 1-out, and Baylor down 7–6.
 The ball was hit up the middle and fielded by the 2nd baseman who fired to first to try to complete the double play.
-Not only was the throw late, allowing the tying run to score, but it was wild, allowing the winning run to score from 2nd.
+Not only was the throw late, allowing the tying run to score, but it was wild, allowing the winning run to score from second base.